Naveen19061996/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hi there!
-I'm Naveen Yadav, I’m an IT professional and passionate to share knowledge and make working with data enjoyable and engaging!
+I'm Naveen Yadav, I’m an IT professional and My mission is to share the knowledge I’ve gained over the years and make working with data fun.